MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 #### Usage metrics

-Monitoring the usage of endpoints is crucial ensure you are meeting organization or workload-specific KPIs, tracking usage patterns, and diagnose and remediate issues your users are experiencing.
+Monitoring the usage of endpoints is crucial ensure you're meeting organization or workload-specific KPIs, tracking usage patterns, and diagnose and remediate issues your users are experiencing.

 ##### Client requests

 Count of the client requests to the model endpoint.
-This helps a workload understand the active usage profile of the endpoints which can feed into scaling or cost optimization efforts.
+This helps a workload understand the active usage profile of the endpoints, which can feed into scaling or cost optimization efforts.

 **Environment:** Production<br/>
 **Azure facilitation:** Azure Monitor - [Online endpoints metrics](/azure/azure-monitor/reference/supported-metrics/microsoft-machinelearningservices-workspaces-onlineendpoints-metrics), for example RequestsPerMinute.<br/>